I can’t see a meta description in the head section in the source code of my site

 Yoast SEO helps you optimize the SEO title, slug and meta description of your snippet.
-But what if that meta description is not showing in the <head> section in the source code of your site?
+But what if you can’t see the meta description in the <head> section in the source code of your site?
 What could be the problem and how can you solve it?

 <meta name="description" content="Preferred description goes here" />